 Being comfortable on a boat is half the battle.
 Having those added luxuries will make it a perfect trip so don’t forget to include the following items.

-- Bilge pump in working condition.
+- Install a bilge pump in working condition.

 - Fishing gear.

 - Esky for those cold drinks and to store your fish.